yorkxin/copy-as-markdown/README.md

 it is necessary to build an XPI package and install it on Firefox.
 Temporary Add-Ons won't be enough because they get uninstalled after Firefox quits.

-Firefox checks signature when installing XPI.
+Firefox checks the signature when installing XPI.
 To do so,

 1. Grab [API keys](https://addons.mozilla.org/en-US/developers/addon/api/key/) from Firefox Add-On
 2. Bump version in `manifest.json`.
-Note that AMO only accepts version number in `X.Y.Z` format where all 3 segments are numbers without zero prefix.
+Note that AMO only accepts version numbers in `X.Y.Z` format where all 3 segments are numbers without zero prefixes.
 3. Run:
     ```shell
     web-ext sign --channel=unlisted --api-key=... --api-secret=...